 Operation "Octopi NICUs"

-Carrollton Baptist Church is organizing a program to provide a special toy octopus for premature and sick babies in the NICUs (Neonatal Intensive Care Unit) in the area.
+Carrollton Baptist Church has organized a program to provide a special toy octopus for premature and sick babies in the NICUs (Neonatal Intensive Care Unit) in the area.

 CBC will be hosting octopi-making sessions.
 These will be posted under the "Crochet Sessions" tab.
-Feel free to start making the toys now if you are an experienced crocheter.
 The sessions will be open to anyone, newbie or experienced.
 There will be at least one experienced crocheter to assist at each session.
 Additional volunteer "coaches" will be welcome.

-There are certain specifications required for the toy to be given to a baby, and a couple of recommendations as additional precautions.
+There are certain specifications required for the toy to be given to a baby, plus a couple of recommendations as additional precautions.

-3. There can be no attached buttons.
+3. You do not have to put faces on the octopuses.
+We deliver many toys without faces.
+If you add the face, you will need to follow these instructions: There can be NO attached buttons.
 Eyes, mouths, etc. must be embroidered with 100% cotton embroidery thread or approved yarn.
 No long stitches should be used.
 Instead, when embroidering the eyes or mouths, make the stitches equal to one crochet stitch. ( - - - - - for a line instead of _______).
-You do not have to put a face on your octopus OR you can be creative with the design.
+You can be creative with the design.
 Just remember the stitches need to be small, flat, and knotted well INSIDE the octopus head/body.

 4. The crochet should be tight, with stitches close together to minimize fibers from working through.
-If you are going to stuff your octopus with fiber, but without lining the octopus head/body, it is better to use a smaller crochet hook (2.5 to 2.75).
-To further minimize loose fibers, you can make a little pouch of 100% cotton muslin before stuffing it with the filling material, and then hand sew it closed.
-This step is NOT in the instructions, but does make the toy even safer than simply making certain the stitches are tight.
-It is especially useful when 3.0 to 3.5 crochet hooks are used.
+If you are going to stuff your octopus with fiber, but without lining the octopus head/body, it use a smaller crochet hook (2.5 to 2.75).
+When using larger hooks, in order to further minimize loose fibers, make a little pouch of 100% cotton muslin before stuffing it with the filling material, and then hand sew it closed.
+This step is NOT in the instructions, but does help prevent fibers from poking through the stiches than simply making certain the stitches are tight.
+If stiches are too large in an unlined octopus so that fibers can poke through, it will not be given to the NICU.
+Instead, it will be given to an older child unless you tell us you want any NICU unusable octopuses to be returned.

 Please you wash your hands or use hand sanitizer before starting or returning to your project.